AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Tool_Overview/content.rst

    12.2b|not applicable|verification tool
    12.2c |see  :qmref:`$(project)::Plans::Software Configuration Management Plan` and see :qmref:`$(project)::Plans::Software Quality Assurance Plan`
    12.2.1|not applicable| verification tool
-   12.2.2| see "Tool Operational Requirement and Test cases document", see "Tests Results document", and `GNATcoverage Qualified Interface`_ |
+   12.2.2| see the TOR document, the STR report, and `GNATcoverage Qualified Interface`_ |
    12.2.3a|to be provided by the applicant|See :qmref:`$(project)::Plans::Tool Qualification Plan::User_Activities`
    12.2.3b|CC2 see  :qmref:`$(project)::Plans::Software Configuration Management Plan`|verification tool
    12.2.3c|not applicable|verification tool
    12.2.3.1|not applicable|nonetheless we provide :qmref:`$(project)::Plans::Tool Qualification Plan` (this document)
-   12.2.3.2a|see "Tool Operational Requirement and Test case document"|
+   12.2.3.2a|see the TOR document|
    12.2.3.2b|see "GNAT Pro User's Guide" and "GNATcoverage User's Guide" and "GNATcoverage README" |
-   12.2.3.2c|??? where is described the actual operational environment???|See :qmref:`$(project)::Plans::Tool Qualification Plan::Environment_Equivalence`
+   12.2.3.2c|see the "Operational Environment" section of the TOR document|See :qmref:`$(project)::Plans::Tool Qualification Plan::Environment_Equivalence`
    12.2.3.2d|not applicable|verification tool
    12.2.4|to be provided by the applicant |see :qmref:`$(project)::Plans::Tool Qualification Plan::User_Activities`